 You can find out more about the festival on the Lerwick Up Helly Aa website.

-Flavour of Shetland is an increasingly popular event held each year.
-It gives visitors a taste of Shetland foods as well as the sounds of local musicians.
+Taste of Shetland Festival is an increasingly popular event held each year, showcasing the best of Shetland food and drink as well as live entertainment.

 Another festival, the Simmer Dim Rally, is now over 20 years old.
 Bikers visit Shetland and ride motorcycles around Shetland's country stretches for a week or so at midsummer.